MrVibez-1/goomba-bot/README.md

 # Goomba Bot

-//How to set up for replit
+How to set up for replit
-//follow these steps to set up the bot with minimal implications
+follow these steps to set up the bot with minimal implications

-//Have your discord bot ready
+Have your discord bot ready
-//Get your TOKEN ready to copy over
+Get your TOKEN ready to copy over
-//A custom prefix of your choice | The prefix can be changed within the config.js
+A custom prefix of your choice | The prefix can be changed within the config.js

-//1-Edit these files `config.js, owner.json, config.json and emojis.json`
+1-Edit these files `config.js, owner.json, config.json and emojis.json`
-//2-Enter the commands category and select secret on the left, Key=TOKEN Value=Your token
-//3-type `npm i` in the terminal and wait for install
-//4-Either press run or type `node index.js` in the terminal
+2-Enter the commands category and select secret on the left, Key=TOKEN Value=Your token 3-type `npm i` in the terminal and wait for install 4-Either press run or type `node index.js` in the terminal

-//How to set up for visual code
+How to set up for visual code
-//follow these steps to set up the bot with minimal implications
+follow these steps to set up the bot with minimal implications

-//make sure you have Node.js & Discord.js ready
+1-make sure you have Node.js & Discord.js ready
-//A custom prefix of your choice | The prefix can be changed within the config.js | Make sure you have a discord TOKEN /Edit the following files `config.js and owner.json`
-//type `npm i` in the terminal and wait for install
-//Either press run or type `node index.js` in the terminal -
+2-A custom prefix of your choice | The prefix can be changed within the config.js | Make sure you have a discord TOKEN 3-Edit the following files `config.js and owner.json` 4-type `npm i` in the terminal and wait for install 5-Either press run or type `node index.js` in the terminal

 # TAKE A LOOK AT SOCIAL COMMANDS & OPEN ForYou